DataDog/hiring-engineers/answers.md

 2. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Completed

-This is the result from adding tags to the Agent config file.
+Tags were added through the Datadog config file as brianlee, hosttest, tagtest This is the result from adding tags to the Agent config file.
 ![ScreenShot](/screenshots/Tags.png)

 3. Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

 Completed
+PostgreSQL was installed and the database was named datadog, the user however was my computer name under 'ProfoundPupil'.
 Below is the screenshot of postgresql showing up in checks using info command.
 ![ScreenShot](/screenshots/Postgresql1.png)